Creating a Digital Transformation Roadmap with AI

 Organizational maturity assessment considers whether your team has the skills, processes, and cultural readiness for AI adoption.
 This isn't a technical assessment—it's about identifying training needs, potential resistance, and capability gaps.

-Define Clear Objectives and Use Cases
+How Do You Define Clear Objectives and Identify High-Impact Use Cases?

 Effective use cases typically share characteristics: they solve genuine business problems, have clear success metrics, require AI/ML technologies, and can demonstrate ROI relatively quickly.
 A manufacturing company might prioritize predictive maintenance (reduces downtime), quality control automation (improves consistency), and demand forecasting (optimizes inventory).
 These create a foundation of success that builds momentum for larger initiatives.